vinodivy/oldMyGCD/README.md

 •	gcdList- which returns a list of all the computed greatest common divisors from a database.
 •	gcdSum- which returns the sum of all computed greatest common divisors from a database.

-Compile the whole project from the root folder MyGcd using "mvn clean install". and the .ear file will be created in GCDEar project.<target> folder
 Deploy the file into JBOSS AS 7.0.0 server and type the following URL

 For local deployment: